 Determining a website's relevancy and ranking (order of appearance in search results: 1, 2, 3, etc) in a list of search results depends upon a number of factors.

 Factors Affecting Ranking

-Each search engine uses its own formula for ranking sites and deciding which website should come first in a list of search results.
+Each search engine uses their own algorithms to rank sites and decide which site should come first in a list of search results.

-However, despite differences between individual search engines and their indexing practices, there are many standard and agreed upon indexing factors that all search engines analyze when ranking websites:
+Despite differences between individual search engines and their indexing practices, there are many standard and agreed upon indexing factors all search engines analyze when ranking websites:

 - Website Content

 Is the website an encyclopedia on the industry?

 The readable text of the website is a big factor in determining ranking.
 The more a site appears as an "encyclopedia" on a topic or industry, the better ranking the site will have compared to other sites with less related content on the search topic.

 - Mobile-Friendly & Responsive